 For example, the GDPR-inspired California Consumer Protection Act (CCPA) of 2018 will be enforceable in 2020.
 Importantly, the CCPA does not force companies to stop collecting information and does not provide provisions for consumers to request companies stop collecting their information, both critical to membership management organizations.
 The CCPA comes with a broad definition of PII.
 PII, which among other things includes IP addresses, geo-location and browsing information, increases scrutiny on how businesses handle security and data management.

 In other words, even though the GDPR was implemented in Europe, it will have a significant impact your business.
+If you’re unsure about GDPR regulations and how to make your business compliant, check out this GDPR implementation guide.
 You may need to review not only your process of data management, but also that of your vendors – paying special attention to your payment processing systems to ensure that they are compliant and secure.
 Below, a roundup of some of the best advice for businesses preparing for GDPR-influenced changes in the U.S.

 Tips for Sports and Fitness Businesses in a Post-GDPR World